Last modified: Aug 14, 2024

 Volkswagen is working on a new platform called SSP (Scalable Systems Platform).
 This platform will underpin all Volkswagen group models in the future.
 Read more at electrichasgoneaudi.net

-The following table shows the most common EV platforms used on models the latest years.
+The following table shows the most common EV platforms used in recent years.

 Audi / Porsche PPEDedicatedAudi Q6 e-tron